 While similar to the 5 Whys technique, the interviewing method, also called the interrogator/challenger interview, is a method that can be applied before using any of the other tools in this list.

-It involves asking the process owner and other relevant stakeholders a series of questions to learn more about their investment in the problem and their motivations.
+It involves asking the process owner and other relevant stakeholders questions to learn more about their investment in the problem and their motivations.

 Step 1: Clarify the problem